CSCfi/openstack-bastion/README.md

-# Bastion host for OpenStack projects
+# Bastion hosts for OpenStack projects

-Create a bastion host in an OpenStack project using Ansible and Heat.
+Create one or more bastion hosts in an OpenStack project using Ansible and Heat.

 #### Table of contents